Pedrvisk/Miuky-Dashboard/README.md

 ## LICENSE

-This project is licensed under MIT, which basically means you can do anything you want with it, i only ask that you include a small copyright notice and a link to this repo in a comment in your source code.
+This project is licensed under <strong>MIT</strong>, which basically means you can do anything you want with it, i only ask that you include a small copyright notice and a link to this repo in a comment in your source code.